my story

 I exposed sexual abuse at Fenwick High School in Oak Park, Illinois.
 Through my Youtube videos and community organizing, I got a sexual predator fired from the school.

-Throughout the impressive list of achievements mentioned above, I was a victim of sexual violence for over ten years.
-I battled addiction, eating disorders, and PTSD as a result of abuse starting at age 13 and continuing into adulthood.
+Throughout the impressive list of achievements mentioned above, I was a victim of sexual violence.
+I battled addiction, eating disorders, and PTSD as a result of abuse starting in childhood and continuing into adulthood.
 Raised in the Catholic school system, I did not understand consent or what constitutes sexual abuse.
-I found myself trapped in an abusive cycle for over ten years.
+I found myself trapped in an abusive cycle for many years.

 I share these very personal details because my story is not uncommon, and I wholeheartedly believe that comprehensive sexuality education with a focus on consent is life-saving.
 I believe it is sexual violence prevention, suicide prevention, eating disorder prevention, domestic violence prevention, and addiction prevention.
 We have the opportunity to equip the next generation with life-saving tools, and we can do it in a fun and empowering way!